 This is such a practical, space-saving item that it’s hard to travel without it once you start.

-A foldable water is convenient for a carry-on because you can keep it compressed while checking in and going through security, and then unwrap it as soon as you find a water fountain near your gate.
+A foldable water bottle is convenient for a carry-on because you can keep it compressed while checking in and going through security, and then unwrap it as soon as you find a water fountain near your gate.

 Not only will you save money on pricey airport water bottles, but you’ll save space in your bag as well.